-Consistency Is there consistency between the problem statement, the chosen methodology, the content and the conclusions of the project?
-Problem Does the problem statement address the problem, clearly defining its content and scope?
+Consistency Is there consistency between the project description, the chosen methodology, the content and the conclusions of the project?
+Problem Does the project description address the problem, clearly defining its content and scope?
 Application of theory and methodology Has the student provided clear reasons for the choice and use of methodologies and theories?
-Correlation between theory and practice Correct use of theory and problem solution.

-Complexity and Does the project address new problems/theories compared with reflection previous degree programme(s), and does the project include assessments/reflections on these problems?
+Correlation between theory and practice Correct use of theory, problem solution and programming quality Complexity and Does the project address new problems/theories compared with reflection previous degree programme(s), and does the project include assessments/reflections on these problems?